richard-vh/nifi-hol/step-by-step-guides/Section 4: Custom Python Processors Ingest Use Case.md

 ![alt text](/img/image109.png)

 - Click `Back to Connection` to return to the canvas.
-Before running the flow again, let’s stop the RecipeGenerator so we can check the input as well as the output.
-Right-click ‘RecipeGenerator’ and click `Stop`.
+Before running the flow again, let's stop the RecipeGenerator so we can check the input as well as the output.
+Right-click `RecipeGenerator` and click `Stop`.
-- If you want, change the recipe prompt (see the earlier steps for guidance) then click `Run Once` - this creates a single FlowFile for our process, but otherwise leaves the ‘Prompt’ processor in a ‘Stopped’ state.
+- If you want, change the recipe prompt (see the earlier steps for guidance) then click `Run Once` - this creates a single FlowFile for our process, but otherwise leaves the `Prompt` processor in a `Stopped` state.
 - Check there is a single record in the queue for the RecipeGenerator:

 ![alt text](/img/image110.png)

 - Right-click and choose `List queue` to see the contents
-- Go back to the canvas and click `Run Once` on ‘RecipeGenerator’ to process that single record
+- Go back to the canvas and click `Run Once` on `RecipeGenerator` to process that single record
 - Check the output queue now shows the additional recipe.